YOUR QUESTIONS: PRO LEAGUE IN THE USA

 Question from Eddie Davidson via Facebook

 In the meantime, support whatever local team is in your city by buying a ticket and watching a game.
-Most of same people that complain that our sport isn’t bigger are the same people that never want to pay for anything volleyball related.
+Many of same people that complain that our sport isn’t bigger are the people that never want to pay for anything volleyball related.